peberanek/tools/README.md

 # Tools

-A collection of various command-line tools.
+Collection of various command-line tools.

+## fxrates

+Get foreign market exchange rates (declared by the Czech National Bank) to the command-line.

+## medik-tedik-dl

+Download images from [medik-tedik.cz](http://www.medik-tedik.cz/) with ease.

+## normname

+Helps to keep naming conventions for files (e.g. no whitespaces, lowercase only).

 ## rbak

-Script for backing up $HOME dir via rsync.
-Simply syncs content of $HOME with its destination dir.
+Backup $HOME dir via rsync.
+Simply syncs the content of $HOME with a destination dir.

 Config files: